nicolaiw/Connect4Challenge/README.md

 Note: the first class in your assembly which implements the ConnectFour abstract class will be used.
 So it is suggested just to have one class implementing this class.

+## Content
+This project contains a web project to upload the algorithms which is not hosted yet.
+If you want to play arround go to /tests/Connect4Challenge.ConsoleTest/Program.fs.This file contains two players and prints the result to the console.